cropped-FLN-Favicon.png

 Application Submission:

-Written applications must be submitted by 23:59 GMT on 28th November 2025.
+Written applications must be submitted by 23:59 GMT on Friday 30th October 2026.
 Applications submitted after this time will automatically be considered for the following year’s delegations, unless informed otherwise by the applicant.
 Unfortunately, due to the number of applications we receive, we cannot make any special considerations for late submissions.

 Application Outcome:

-All applicants will be notified of the outcome of their application on Friday 23rd January 2025.
+All applicants will be notified of the outcome of their application on Friday 25th January 2027.

 … still have questions?